rlmgieseking/crease-pattern-generator/README.md

 # Setup and installation

+You must have Python 3 installed to run this script.

 First, follow GitHub's instructions for cloning a repository (https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) to create a copy of the code on your own computer.

-Once you have a local copy, navigate to the `crease-pattern-generator` base directory and use the command:
+Once you have a local copy, use the command line to navigate to the `crease-pattern-generator` base directory and use the command:

 ```
 pip install -r requirements.txt